uyentk/taipy-supply-chain-demo/README.md

 # taipy-supply-chain-demo
-This repo contains code òf Supply chain demo converted to Taipy
+This repo contains code of Supply chain demo converted to Taipy